fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 There is some syntactic sugar to make this more convenient.

 If you define your function with the syntax where the arguments come before the ``=`` you can directly perform a pattern match on them there.
-Mutliple ``case`` options are hereby achieved by defining the function once for each option.
+Multiple ``case`` options are hereby achieved by defining the function once for each option.
 Note that in this pattern match constructors with more than zero fields need to be parenthesized (otherwise how can the compiler distinguish between field bindings and the next argument?).

 ::